8 Great Things to do in London

 Favorite Tourist Attraction in London:

 London Zoo is not only the world's oldest scientific zoo, it's also a great day out!
 Where else can you see a giraffe in central London?
-With late evening openings taking place every Friday in June and July, there's plenty of opportunity to investigate the capital's animal kingdom.
+With late evening openings taking place in the summer months, there's plenty of opportunity to investigate the capital's animal kingdom.
+Situated on the outskirts of Regent's Park and a short distance from Primrose Hill - one the best viewpoints over the city - it's in a beautifully peaceful part of inner London.

 Favorite Place to go Shopping in London:

-Brick Lane may be famous for curry but it's also the place where the coolest London locals do their shopping.
+Brick Lane may be famous for curry but it's also the place where the coolest locals do their shopping.
 Head to E2 and you will discover a mix of modern and vintage shops selling trendy threads, retro furniture and vintage jewelry.
+Every Sunday, food stalls are set up turning this area even more vibrant.
+Enjoy live music on the sidewalk while tucking in to a variety of street food.

 Favorite Park or Green Space in London: